Gift Share Scheme

-The Computer Laboratory is delighted that 1248 Ltd has become the first company in the Laboratory’s 1% Golden Share scheme.
+The Computer Laboratory is delighted that 1248 Ltd has become the first company in the Laboratory’s 1% Gift Share scheme.

 In conversations with a number of companies founded both by friends of the Computer Laboratory and its graduates, it became clear that many were keen to acknowledge the deep and dynamic relationship with the Laboratory and recognise its contribution to their knowledge, skills and innovation.

-From these conversations sprung the idea of the 1% Golden Share Scheme whereby a company gives a small (typically 1%) but non-dilutable percentage of the company to the Computer Laboratory, which over time may become valuable if the company succeeds.
+From these conversations sprung the idea of the Gift Share Scheme whereby a company gives a small (typically 1%) but non-dilutable percentage of the company to the Computer Laboratory, which over time may become valuable if the company succeeds.

 The scheme allows participating companies to publicly and consciously link their destinies to those of the Computer Laboratory, and the Computer Laboratory to further strengthen their links with industry.